alexrobincrabbe/Boopball/README.md

   <img src="assets/images/background.png" height="200px">
 </div>

-I drew the background image using MS paint, then used [pixlr](https://pixlr.com/express/) to add a liquifying effect and finally, blurred the image to make the foreground stand out
+I drew the background image using MS paint, then used [pixlr](https://pixlr.com/express/) to add a liquifying effect and, finally, blurred the image to make the foreground stand out.

 #### Booper